pdk/gofib/README.md

 A response to
 [this reddit thread](https://www.reddit.com/r/javascript/comments/lg80p2/nodejs_14_is_over_20x_faster_than_python38_for/gmq2s0b/)
 about node being faster than python.
 Go got thrown in the pot, as well.
-I thought this was not exactly a far comparison as the strength of go is the ability to *easily* add concurrency.
+I thought this was not exactly a fair comparison as the strength of go is the ability to *easily* add concurrency.
 So I wrote a little thing to compare a bare recursive version of fibonacci in go to a concurrent version.